Anatomical terms of location: Mouth and teeth

 Special terms are used to describe the mouth and teeth.
-Fields such as osteology, palaeontology and dentistry apply special terms of location to describe the mouth and teeth.
+Fields such as osteology, paleontology and dentistry apply special terms of location to describe the mouth and teeth.
 This is because although teeth may be aligned with their main axes within the jaw, some different relationships require special terminology as well; for example, teeth also can be rotated, and in such contexts terms like "anterior" or "lateral" become ambiguous.
-For example, the terms "distal" and "proximal" are also redefined to mean the distance away or close to the dental arch, and "medial" and "lateral" are used to refer to the closeness to the midline of the dental arch.
+For example, the terms "distal" and "proximal" (or "mesial") are used for surfaces of individual teeth relative to the midpoint of the dental arch, and "medial" and "lateral" are used in the standard sense relative to the median plane.
 Terms used to describe structures include "buccal" (from Latin bucca 'cheek') and "palatal" (from Latin palatum 'palate') referring to structures close to the cheek and hard palate respectively.

 Hands and feet

 Several anatomical terms are particular to the hands and feet.
 Additional terms may be used to avoid confusion when describing the surfaces of the hand and what is the "anterior" or "posterior" surface.
 The term "anterior", while anatomically correct, can be confusing when describing the palm of the hand; Similarly is "posterior", used to describe the back of the hand and arm.
 This confusion can arise because the forearm can pronate and supinate and flip the location of the hand.
 For improved clarity, the directional term palmar (from Latin palma 'palm of the hand') is commonly used to describe the front of the hand, and dorsal is the back of the hand.
-For example, the top of a dog's paw is its dorsal surface; the underside, either the palmar (on the forelimb) or the plantar (on the hindlimb) surface.
 The palmar fascia is palmar to the tendons of muscles which flex the fingers, and the dorsal venous arch is so named because it is on the dorsal side of the foot.